jackmurray50/ChessSolverSite/README.md

 # ChessSolverSite
 ChessSolver is a website and client with a single (doomed) purpose: To brute-force chess, and solve it.
 There's an estimated 10<sup>120</sup> possible games, and 10<sup>50</sup> possible positions.
 While I started to create an application that calculates them, running it on a single computer simply isn't going to get it done with any reasonable amount of speed.
-So I started working on ChessSolverSite.
+So I started working on ChessSolverSite to make it technically possible, though it's still practically impossible.

-Backend is finished
-Frontend is functional, though could use some updates.

 ChessSolverSite contains 2 main parts: The server and the client.
 The server's purpose is to store board-states, represented as such: